Ethical selling for early stage businesses

 As an early business fighting in a wide market, structurally, the business is unable to pass on economies of scale as much as the incumbents.
 What the business can do is to offer better service and target niche segments in a more customized manner.

-I think advertising works and this is a path Latent will embark on in the near future.
+I think advertising works and this is a path Rocketship will embark on in the near future.
 Google's Search Engine Results Pages (SERPs) is putting more focus on paid ads and search optimized results will gradually fade off in terms of significance.
 It's bad for companies that have invested time and effort and building up the backlinks for SEOs, and good for companies who can play the advertising game and lever well.

 The path to take on now is to figure how to maximise reach to the subset of people out there in the universe who have the propensity to pay for the current specifications, in the most cost efficient manner possible.